 Moses told the Israelites that if they would heed his direction, “then all will go well with you, and you will have many children in the land flowing with milk and honey, just as the Lord, the God of your ancestors, promised you” (Deut 6:3).
 This direction applies just as well to Christians today.
 We have the opportunity and obligation to create a legacy of faithful, Christ-like living for generations to come.

-Thanks to the Portland Wedding Florist for hosting my blog this week!
+Thanks to the best pool service in Sarasota for hosting my blog this week!